VahiniKumarGuttula/My-new-Git/README.md

 # My-new-Git
-Repository contains all the new git operations
+Repository contains all the git operations
+I am editing the README file.
+Adding some more details about the project description.